Étienne Clavière: French Revolution

-In 1789, he and Dumont allied themselves with Honoré Mirabeau, secretly collaborating for him on the Courrier de Provence and also preparing speeches for Mirabeau to deliver—this association with Clavière sustained Mirabeau's reputation as a financier.
+In 1789, Clavière and Dumont worked covertly for the Mirabeau atelier on the Courrier de Provence and also preparing speeches for Mirabeau—association with Clavière sustained Mirabeau's reputation as a financier.
 He was one of the founding members and the first president of the Society of the Friends of the Blacks and of the Jacobin Club.

 Clavière also published some pamphlets under his own name, and through these and his friendship with Brissot, whom he had met in London, he was Minister of Finance in the Girondist ministry, from 24 March to 12 June 1792 as a suppleant member of the Legislative Assembly for Seine, and supported Brissot.

 After the 10 August storming of Tuileries Palace, he was again given charge of the finances in the provisional executive council, but could not offer a remedy to France's financial difficulties (in particular, rampant inflation caused primarily by the excessive production of assignats).
 Clavière was a casualty of the fall of the Girondins, being arrested on 2 June 1793, but was not placed on trial with the rest in October.
 He remained in prison until 8 December, when, on receiving notice that he was to appear on the next day before the Revolutionary Tribunal, he died by suicide.